h3h/bradfordfults.com/business/_posts/2020-05-30-leading-with-accountability.md

 become politicians.

-There is a plausible argument that in large nations, politicians play a messy but necessary role intermediating between facts and human interests one the one hand, which are innumerable, and strategic decision making on the other, which is, in that environment, necessarily blunt and only loosely tied to effectiveness of outcomes.
+There is a plausible argument that in large nations, politicians play a messy but necessary role intermediating between facts and human interests on the one hand, which are innumerable, and strategic decision making on the other, which is, in that environment, necessarily blunt and only loosely tied to effectiveness of outcomes.